 How to Receive SMS Messages with Ruby on Rails

-In the previous article, you set up your Rails application to be publicly accessible by Nexmo, and then received a Delivery Receipt for a sent message.
-In this article you will learn how to receive an inbound SMS by implementing a similar webhook endpoint in Ruby on Rails.
+In this tutorial, you will learn how to receive an inbound SMS by implementing a webhook endpoint in Ruby on Rails.

 Prerequisites